-I, David Reiner, (insert name) certify as an authorized representative of Turning Leaf Centers Otis, (insert name of applicant) that the applicant has executed a host community agreement with Town of Otis (insert name of host community) pursuant to G.L.c.
-94G § 3(d) on April 9, 2019 (insert date).
+I, David Reiner, (insert name of applications) Leaf Centers Otis, (insert name of applications) to G.L.c.
+94G § 3(d) on April 9, 2019 e) certify as an authorized representative of cant) that the applicant has executed a host (insert name of host community) pursuan (insert date). (